 Screw osteosynthesis

+In plate osteosynthesis, the bone fragments are fixated using a plate.
 The surgeon exposes the broken bone and screws a suitable plate over the fracture line.
-This is fixed to all the fragments with screws in the bone.
-In the process, the broken parts are connected stably with one another.
+They fasten it to all of the fragments by means of screws in the bone in order to securely bring them together.

-Intramedullary pin osteosynthesis is a procedure in which the medullary cavity is opened in the broken bone.
-The surgeon makes a channel in the medullary cavity into which he or she can drive a nail.
-This nail connects the bone fragments in the manner of an internal splint.
-The intramedullary nail is also stabilised with a crossways bolt so that it cannot displace itself.
-The nail is correctly positioned with the help of x-ray imaging.
+In intramedullary rod osteosynthesis, the medullary cavity of the broken bone is opened.
+The surgeon creates a canal in the medullary cavity into which he can insert a long rod.
+This rod connects the fragments of the bone as an internal splint.
+If necessary, the intramedullary rod is stabilised with a cross bolt so that it cannot move.
+The correct positioning of the rod is checked with X-rays.

 Tension band osteosynthesis

-Tension band osteosynthesis is a complex procedure in which bone fragments are pressed together.
-Fixation wires are attached to the fragments, and they are joined together with a tension band.
+Tension band osteosynthesis is a procedure in which bone fragments are pressed together.
+In this rather complex procedure, the fragments are fitted with transfixion wires and joined together with a tension band.

 Kirschner wire fixation

-Kirchner wires are elastic steel wires which are used to fix breaks in small bones such as in fingers or on the collarbone.
-When the wires are inserted into the bone, the upper end remains outside the bone.
-After the fracture has healed, the wires can be removed once more.
-A splint or a plaster cast is also put on as the wires alone are not sufficient to stabilise the fracture.
+Kirschner wires are elastic steel wires that are used to fixate fractures on small bones such as fingers or the collarbone.
+When the wires are placed into the bone, the upper end remains outside the bone.
+Once the fracture has finished healing, the wires can be pulled out again.
+Usually a splint or plaster cast is also used, as the wires alone do not sufficiently stabilise the fracture.

 Dynamic hip screw

-Dynamic hip screw is a procedure to treat femoral neck fractures (thigh fractures near the hip joint).
-In the process, a screw is driven into the femoral head.
-A plate with a pipe bolted to it through which the free end of the hip screw can slide is screwed to the femur.
-The patient's body weight is dispersed over the hip screw in such a way that the fracture is pressed together.
+The dynamic hip screw is a method for treating femoral neck fractures (thigh fractures near the hip joint).
+A screw is driven into the femoral head, and then a plate with a tube is screwed to the outside of the femur, which the free end of the hip screw can slide into.
+The patient’s body weight is then diverted via the hip screw in such a way that the fracture is compressed.

 Centres 13